codee-team/codee-app/README.md

 ## Motivation
 There are currently no good and flexible development environments for Android-based mobile devices, so this application will have to solve this problem.
 ## Plugins
 All plugins are powered by Kotlin Script.
-So far we have only made a small prototype API that does almost nothing in the [plugin-api](plugin-api).
+So far we have only made a small prototype API that does almost nothing in the [plugins-api](plugins-api).
 Plugin examples you can see [here](https://github.com/codee-team/codee-plugin-examples) (not actual for now, there is example with old API).
 ## TODO
 - Convenient and flexible API for plugins
 - Clear and beautiful interface